helping-Brands

 Where: Knights of Columbus building at Saint Rose Church

 46 Church Hill Road, Newtown, CT.
-Also via zoom.
+Also via zoom see below.

 More Information: The Northern Fairfield Professionals (NFP) is a free networking group that gathers monthly to foster connections and provide valuable resources for career growth.
 Open to professionals from all industries and career stages, our meetings are designed to help attendees expand their networks and gain the tools they need to advance in their careers.
 We focus on creating mutually beneficial relationships, where members can share ideas, exchange job leads and strengthen their networking abilities.